Why SaaS Businesses Struggle with Revenue Recognition

 This article builds on our in-depth resource, The Ultimate Guide to Accounting for SaaS & IT Businesses in Australia, and zooms in on how to recognise recurring revenue accurately — and compliantly — under ATO and AASB 15 rules.

-1. The Principle: Revenue Follows Delivery, Not Cash
+1. Core Rule Under AASB 15: Revenue Follows Delivery, Not Cash

 | Date | Event | Accounting Treatment |